Who is responsible for employee engagement?

 Responsibility is exceptionally essential.
-Different researches have illustrated that well-accomplished employees are particularly habitual to the endowment of others.
-It could be quite discouraging when few members are not exerting their full share of work, it can impact more of social loafing or a member’s inclination to stay.
+Different research has illustrated that well-accomplished employees are particularly habitual to the endowment of others.
+It could be quite discouraging when a few members are not exerting their full share of work, it can impact more of social loafing or a member’s inclination to stay.

 Who exactly is responsible for people and culture in an organization?
-Some presume that the employees themselves are responsible or their exposure at work while others believe that their immediate managers or a person of authority or HR are responsible for the employee engagement process in and organization.
-Truthfully to some extent, there are merits and demerits to both the approaches.
+Some presume that the employees themselves are responsible for their exposure at work while others believe that their immediate managers or a person of authority or HR are responsible for the employee engagement process in an organization.
+Truthfully to some extent, there are merits and demerits to both approaches.
 Let’s evaluate both of these approaches individually.

-If the employees themselves are responsible for their own engagement, it is more probable that the employee will put more effort from his end to gain maximum benefit out of it.
+If the employees themselves are responsible for their own engagement, it is more probable that the employee will put more effort from his end to gain maximum benefit from it.

-When every employee is responsible for their own engagement, they tend to work hard to prof themselves to be worth-it, they tend to share more and understand more from observing.
+When every employee is responsible for their own engagement, they tend to work hard to prove themselves to be worth it, they tend to share more and understand more from observing.
 Also, there is a higher rate of contribution from the employees when multiple people are responsible for it.

-As there won’t be a proper curriculum for the employees, it would be quite chaotic as employee will criticize each other and possibly won’t address the root cause, which would result in poor management of work at hand or poor organizational practices.
+As there won’t be a proper curriculum for the employees, it would be quite chaotic as employees will criticize each other and possibly won’t address the root cause, which would result in poor management of the work at hand or poor organizational practices.

 Others presume that employee engagement is a hierarchical process, that is only managers and the organization can take any action and steer change.
 There are certain things that the organization is responsible for like learning and development courses, training, etc. there is little to no influence of the employee over this process.

-If the organization is responsible for employees exposure then it is very likely that the action will be taken, as most companies have a fixed format or process for employee engagement.
+If the organization is responsible for employee exposure then it is very likely that the action will be taken, as most companies have a fixed format or process for employee engagement.

-Companies that constantly work to fabricate a culture or an environment where the employee is comfortable to work.
-These companies believe that the employees need to made aware of certain things about the company and their processes.
+Companies that constantly work to fabricate a culture or an environment where the employee is comfortable working.
+These companies believe that the employees need to be made aware of certain things about the company and their processes.

-If employees know that they are not responsible for their own workplace experience, they won’t thrive to understand the organization processes, they would simply slack off and revert from any personal responsibility.
+If employees know that they are not responsible for their own workplace experience, they won’t thrive to understand the organization’s processes, they would simply slack off and revert from any personal responsibility.

 If the employee is not responsible for their own exposure then it is possible that they may feel powerless or helpless as would have no control over the course of action.
 Besides that, there is an added level of managerial pressure.

 We knew that engaged employees are more productive and satisfied with their work and their challenges.
 With such benefits, it is smart to invest in an engaged employee.
-It is suggested to adopt an approach which allows employees to voice their ideas to the appropriate managers, adopt an approach that permits individuals at all levels of an organization to be accountable.
-This will motivate employees to take control over the course of events and will make them liable to take certain decision, while concurrently holding managers and the organization responsible for system-level impacts on individual-level.
+It is suggested to adopt an approach that allows employees to voice their ideas to the appropriate managers, and adopt an approach that permits individuals at all levels of an organization to be accountable.
+This will motivate employees to take control over the course of events and will make them liable to take certain decisions, while concurrently holding managers and the organization responsible for system-level impacts on an individual level.

-In reality the synergy of individuals, departments, managers, and the organization are responsible for creating an engaging workplace experience.
+In reality, the synergy of individuals, departments, managers, and the organization is responsible for creating an engaging workplace experience.